 Data Management Tool #23: Semarchy

 Semarchy helps you manage your data efficiently through through platform, xDM.
-It’s one of the best database management software solutions for organizations of all sizes due to its range of features, including analytics.
+It’s one of the best database management software solutions for organizations of all sizes due to its range of features, including data analytics.

 Image via Semarchy